dalbay/Node.js-Tutorials/README.md

 <br/>

 - The next step is to replace the placeholer with the actual content
-  - Create a constant variable named dataObj (```const dataObj = JSON.parse(data);```) which stores an array of all the objects that are in data.json file.
+  - Use the constant variable named dataObj (```const dataObj = JSON.parse(data);```) from the top-level, which stores an array of all the objects that are in data.json file.
   - Loop through this array and replace the placeholders in the template with the actual data.
-  We will loop through the object array with map and store it in another array.
+  We will loop through the object array with the ```map()``` function and store it in another array.
 Map accepts a callback function; this callback functions gets an argument(the current element).
 For each iteration we will replace the placeholder with the data.
 Adding ```join('')``` to the end of the statement will join all the html elements returned into a string.
 Create a function replaceTemplate() that will replace the rest of all the placeholders inside the html.

  ```JavaScript
     // Overview page